-Chester International Film Festival is delighted to offer animators the chance to submit work for our Animation Festival to accompany the 2018 programme.
+Chester International Film Festival is delighted to offer animators the chance to submit work for our Animation Festival to accompany the 2019 programme.
 Films will be shown prior to the main film each night.
 All submissions are welcome, whether you are a professional or an amateur.
-The deadline for entries is Jan 7, 2018.
-Online submissions are strongly encouraged.
+The deadline for entries is Jan 14, 2018.

 FILM ELIGIBILITY You must be an original author of the film (producer or director).
 If more than one person authored the film, you confirm, by submitting the film, that you have the necessary consent from its co-authors to submit the film.

 • Any animated film — from anywhere, made whenever, shown wherever, and in any genre.

 • Place of origin – Films may come from anywhere in the world.

 • Completion date – You may submit films made at any time during your life.